 Breakout rooms in Microsoft Teams Meetings enables the meeting organiser to split an online class into separate groups for discussions, projects, and collaborative work.
 The guidance below shows you how to set up, run and close breakout rooms in Teams.

 Before setting up breakout rooms, there are some important things to be aware of:

-- Only the meeting organiser can set up and run breakout rooms in Teams Meetings.
-Presenters and Attendees are not able to create and open breakout rooms.
+- The meeting organiser can allow presenters to manage breakout rooms.
+Attendees are not able to create and open breakout rooms.

 - Breakout rooms can only be set up in the desktop app (they can NOT be set up in the browser or mobile app).
 Students however can participant in breakout rooms from any platform.

 - You can create Breakout Rooms for scheduled or channel meetings.
 If you have old meetings you don’t have to recreate them to get support for Breakout Rooms.

 - Click on the breakout rooms icon (two inset squares).
 It may take a few moments for the icon to appear after joining a room.

 - Choose how many rooms you'd like to create.
 A maximum of 50 breakout rooms can be created in one session.

 - Choose whether you'd like to randomly assign your participants to groups, or if you would like to choose which group they're assigned to.